Bust of a Man with Hat and Pipe

-Dark decorative bust of an old man with a beard and a hat, smoking a pipe, displayed on a shelf.
+Dark decorative bust of an old man with a long beard and hat, smoking a pipe, displayed on a shelf.

 Add to Watchlist